nutshellcrm/react-joyride/README.md

 - `isFixed`: If `true`, the tooltip will remain in a fixed position within the viewport.
 Defaults to `false`.
 - `onTargetClick`: function to execute before target's default click handler.
 Takes precedence over a `onTargetClick` prop provided to `<Joyride />`, but behaves the same way as that prop.
 - `style`: An object with stylesheet options.
+- `holePadding`: The gap around the target inside the hole.
+Defaults to `5`.

 **Extra option for standalone tooltips**